Market Volatility

 Rates, renewal caps, and declared interest rates, will always follow contract provisions relative to minimums and maximums stated.
 Oceanview determines, at its discretion, the rates, renewal caps and, declared interest rates above the contractual minimums that are guaranteed.

-Funds allocated to an index do not directly participate or invest in the stock market or any index.
+Amounts allocated to an index are not directly invested in the stock market or any index and do not include dividends.
+Index performance does not reflect actual investment results.